Acute kidney injury

 AKI is most common in people aged over 65.
 Other things that can increase your chance of AKI include:

-- Physical blockages of the kidneys, such as an enlarged prostate, a kidney stone, or a tumour in your bladder
+Physical blockages of the kidneys, such as an enlarged prostate, a kidney stone, or a tumor in your bladder

 What are the symptoms?

 Shortness of breath when you lie down

 Attacks of shortness of breath and coughing during the night